hbctraining/Intro-to-ChIPseq-flipped/lessons/02_dataset_and_project_setup.md

 ## Learning Objectives

-* Introducing the dataset and biological context
+* Introduce the dataset and biological context
 * Recognize the need for data management and project organization